What are internal links, I hear you ask?

 So this is likely how you would “silo” these pages:

 Each country page acts as a “hub” and links to subpages about related cities (and vice-versa).
-This creates a topic cluster—a group of interlinked pages all closely-related to the same topic.
+This creates a topic cluster or content hub—a group of interlinked pages all closely-related to the same topic.